LLNL/axom/src/axom/slic/docs/sphinx/sections/getting_started.rst

-   Instead of calling ``slic::addStreamToAllMsgLevels()`` an application may use ``slic::addStreamToMsgLevel()`` that allows more fine grain control of how to bind :ref:`logStream` objects to each :ref:`logMessageLevel`.
+   Instead of calling ``slic::addStreamToAllMsgLevels()`` an application may use ``slic::addStreamToMsgLevel()`` that allows more fine grain control of how to bind :ref:`LogStream` objects to each :ref:`logMessageLevel`.
 Consult the `Slic Doxygen API Documentation`_ for more information.